Disclosure: We earn commissions on purchases made through our links. This never influences our scores. Editorial policy

 Best Supplements for Sleep (2026)

-The sleep supplement market is crowded with complex stacks and proprietary blends, but the evidence base is narrower than the marketing suggests.
-Melatonin has the most data for sleep onset latency (falling asleep faster), magnesium glycinate addresses a common deficiency that impairs sleep quality, and glycine has promising evidence at 3g before bed.
-We scored the top sleep supplements individually rather than reviewing complex blends, because buying effective single ingredients separately is almost always cheaper and lets you control the dose.
+The sleep aisle is packed with elaborate stacks and proprietary blends, but the evidence behind it is narrower than the labels let on.
+Three ingredients carry most of the weight: melatonin has the best data for falling asleep faster, magnesium glycinate fixes a common shortfall that can wreck sleep quality, and glycine shows promise at 3g before bed.
+We scored the top sleep supplements one ingredient at a time rather than reviewing the big blends, because buying the proven single ingredients on their own is almost always cheaper and lets you control the dose.

 A = strong RCT evidence · B = moderate · C = limited · D = weak · F = no evidence.